-If a user no longer needs to collaborate on Drive Enterprise, you can remove their account.
-As a Drive Enterprise administrator, you can transfer any Drive documents and files the user owns to another user, like an admin or manager.
+If a user no longer needs to collaborate on G Suite Essentials, you can remove their account.
+As a G Suite Essentials administrator, you can transfer any Drive documents and files the user owns to another user, like an admin or manager.

 What happens to a removed user's account and data

-After you remove a user's account from Drive Enterprise, their account is converted to a consumer Google Account.
+After you remove a user's account from G Suite Essentials, their account is converted to a consumer Google Account.
 With a consumer account, a removed user can access their account data.
 If you don't transfer ownership of the user's Drive files, the user will continue to own their files and you'll no longer be able to manage the content.

 Before you begin

 To prevent a removed user from accessing files shared directly with them—including files you transfer to another user—set Drive permissions to prevent sharing outside your organization.

 Note: A removed user can't access Drive files shared with them through a group, even if you allow Drive sharing outside your organization.